omarprocessor/Hybrid-School-Management-System/README.md

 # 🏫 Hybrid School Management System

-A full-featured school management platform with both **public-facing pages** and a **secure internal dashboard** for students, teachers, staff, and administrators.
-It features **fingerprint-based attendance logging** with real-time **SMS notifications** and a smooth user experience across web and mobile devices.
+A full-featured school management platform with both **public-facing pages** and a **secure internal dashboard** for students, teachers, and administrators.
+It features **fingerprint-based attendance logging** with real-time **SMS notifications** (via Africastalking) and a smooth user experience, especially on desktop devices.

 ---